guyzmo/FFTabsOutliner/README.md

 License
 =======

-All the code of the addon is (c)2013, Bernard Guyzmo Pratz, under the WTFPL <http://wtfpl.net>.
+All the code of the addon is (c)2013, Bernard Guyzmo Pratz, under the AGPLv3 <http://www.gnu.org/licenses/agpl-3.0.html>

 The tree script is [jquery-treeview](https://github.com/jzaefferer/jquery-treeview) under the MIT and GPL licences.
 It will be certainly be replaced for v0.6 to have a more updated tree plugin, with enhanced drag'n drop support.

 ```
-DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
-Version 2, December 2004

-Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>

-Everyone is permitted to copy and distribute verbatim or modified
-copies of this license document, and changing it is allowed as long
-as the name is changed.

-DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
-TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-0. You just DO WHAT THE FUCK YOU WANT TO.
+Tabs Outliner Addon for Firefox
+Copyright (C)2013, Bernard `Guyzmo` Pratz <tabsoutliner at m0g dot net>

+This program is free software: you can redistribute it and/or modify
+it under the terms of the GNU Affero General Public License as
+published by the Free Software Foundation, either version 3 of the
+License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License
+along with this program.
+If not, see <http://www.gnu.org/licenses/>.
 ```